English for Tourism and Hospitality - Making Reservations & Dealing With Complaints

 Betty Kates

-Betty is from Brisbane, Australia and has several years experience working in the hospitality industry.
-Her experience includes handling day to day operations, promotions, and customer service at a cafe, fine dining restaurant and the banquet department in a five star hotel in Brisbane.
-While front of house supervisor, at a catering service in London, she was also part of the management team.
+In addition to her teaching expertise, Betty brings practical knowledge from her extensive background in the hospitality industry.
+She has hands-on experience in managing day-to-day operations, promotions, and customer service at a café, fine dining restaurant, and the banquet department of a five-star hotel in Brisbane.
+While working as a Front of House Supervisor at a catering service in London, she was also a key member of the management team.